Read on for top tips for things to do in New York with a six year old!

 This half-term Flea and I took a trip to visit friends in New York.

-New York is one of my favourite cities in the world, and it's always exciting to be there – but last time we visited Flea was in a pushchair, and was dragged along wherever I wanted to go.
+New York is one of my favourite cities in the world, and it’s always exciting to be there – but last time we visited Flea was in a pushchair, and was dragged along wherever I wanted to go.
+We’ve also visited New York at Christmas.
 This time, as an opinionated six-year-old, I did wonder how much Flea would enjoy the city.

 Take in a Broadway show.
 We went to see Spiderman: on Broadway and it was AMAZING – complete with a score by Bono and U2, flying good guys and bad guys, awesome special effects, lots of good jokes, and all for around $80 a head, thanks to a discount tickets website.

 Dine on hot hogs in Central Park.
 No matter what restaurant you’ve been to, not much in life tastes better than a hot dog with the works, eaten on the grass in Central Park.
 If you’re with kids, the best playground of the 20+ in the park is probably the Heckscher Playground which covers 3 acres from 61st to 63rd Street.
 Don’t miss the Central Park Zoo and Children’s Zoo at 64th Street, both of which are small and perfect for kids, then the Alice in Wonderland Statue, up near 74th Street.
 Finally, don’t miss the Boathouse at 72nd Street, which has gorgeous views over the Lake.